 CONCLUSION:

-One thing is for sure: Santorini’s wines and a visit to the amazing wineries is one of the Best Things You Can Do in Santorini.
+One thing is for sure: Santorini’s wines and visiting the excellent wineries are among the best things you can do in Santorini.
 You won’t regret it… Picturesque terraces, unique wines, friendly winemakers with hundreds of years of wine production on their backs, yummy local Greek food, a wine museum, and the amazing Santorini landscape will make your Santorini wine-tasting experience one of the best you’ll ever have in your life.